maxrmorrison/torchcrepe/README.md

 ##### Computing the CREPE embedding space

-As in Differentiable Digital Signal Processing, this uses the output of the fifth max-pooling layer as a pretrained pitch embedding
+As in Differentiable Digital Signal Processing [2], this uses the output of the fifth max-pooling layer as a pretrained pitch embedding

 ```python